-The names our parents gave us when we were born are Tyler, Katelyn, Courtney, Hannah, and Sarah.
-We are five friends who decided to come together and share our love of books.
+The names our parents gave us when we were born are Tyler and Katelyn.
+We are two friends who decided to come together and share our love of books.

-We are currently a site that shares news about authors, writes reviews, writing advice, and every now and then we might toss in an interview to make the experience even more fun.
+We mainly reblog posts about books but every now and then we may toss in news about authors, write reviews, share writing advice, and have an interview to make the experience even more fun.

 If you have a blog dedicated solely to books and would like a follow, just send a message.